rguthriemsft/terratest/examples/azure/terraform-azure-storage-example/README.md

 # Terraform Azure Storage Example

-This folder contains a simple Terraform module that deploys resources in [Azure](https://azure.microsoft.com/) to demonstrate how you can use Terratest to write automated tests for your Azure Terraform code.
+This folder contains a simple Terraform module that deploys resources in [Azure](https://azure.microsoft.com/) to demonstrate how you can use TerraTest to write automated tests for your Azure Terraform code.
 This module deploys a Storage Account.

 - An [Azure Storage Account](https://azure.microsoft.com/services/storage/) that gives the module the following:
   - [Stock Account Name](https://azure.microsoft.com/services/storage/)  with the value specified in the `storage_account_name`  output variable.
   - [Storage Account Tier](https://azure.microsoft.com/services/storage/)  with the value specified in the `"storage_account_account_tier`  output variable.
   - [Storage Account Kind](https://azure.microsoft.com/services/storage/)  with the value specified in the `"storage_account_account_kind`  output variable.
   - [Storage Container](https://azure.microsoft.com/services/storage/)  with the value specified in the `"storage_container_name`  output variable.

-Check out [test/azure/terraform_azure_sto_example_test.go](/test/azure/terraform_azure_storage_example_test.go) to see how you can write automated tests for this module.
+Check out [test/azure/terraform_azure_storage_example_test.go](/test/azure/terraform_azure_storage_example_test.go) to see how you can write automated tests for this module.

 Note that the Storage Account in this module don't actually do anything; it just runs the resources for